eric-rizzi/teaching/_course_specifics/independent_study.md

 ![ChatBot Answer to a Question]({{ site.baseurl }}/assets/independent_study/chatbot_answer.png)

-This is the first unit where students are specifically instructed to use a ChatBot to help create something that they might otherwise struggle to complete.
+This unit is the first one where students are specifically instructed to use a ChatBot to help create something that they might otherwise struggle to complete on their own.
 The point of this unit, as with the other, future units, is to get students comfortable with using a ChatBot to augment their abilities while simultaneously forcing them to reflect/understand the code that is being created.

 In particular, this unit has students create a series of GitHub Pages websites of increasing complexity.
 The final, most difficult one is a "spinner" that I can use in my other classes to pick an in-class participant.
-The goal is for them to see the web as a series of html websites with various API back-ends.
+The goal is for them to see the web as a series of HTML/JavaScript websites with various API back-ends.

 ##### Keywords

-ChatBots, GitHub, HTML, JavaScript, APIs, Client-side App
+ChatBots, GitHub, HTML, JavaScript, APIs, Client-side Apps

 ##### Resources